brimdata/super/book/src/getting-started/hello-world.md

-## Hello World
+# Hello World

-To test out the installed `super` binary, try running Hello World!
+To test out the installed `super` binary, try running these "Hello World" examples.

+## Stdin to Stdout

-First, here is a Unix-y version.
-Copy this to your shell and run it:
+First, here is a Unix-y version that simply reads from standard input.
+Copy this one liner to your shell and run it:
 ```
 echo '"hello, world"' | super -
 ```